 Leadership and Member Development

-If you have any questions about leadership and member development, please feel free to contact the leadership development and training graduate assistant.
+If you have any questions about leadership and member development, please feel free us at:

 101-D Ruth Merrill Center

 |Associate Director for Student Organization Leadership:|

 Phone: (585) 275-3167

 Through formal and informal roles, everyone can be a leader.

 We leverage the strengths of our community to reach common goals and use interpersonal skills to coach and develop each other.
 Through a process of learning and applying skills, we can accomplish measurable, meaningful change.

 - Investing in an area of interest and/or concern

 - Developing skills to become effective at what you do